akell47/amber_aid/git.md

   4. `git merge [branch name]` merges other branch to master branch locally
   5. `git push origin` pushes merged master branch back up to github yay!

+### Branches
+  versions of repo called branches don't make a change to the master branch directly
+  1. `get checkout -b "branchname git URL"``
+  2. `clone`
+  3. `git branch` list the current branch you are on
+  3. `git branch branchname` create a branch